Bugtraq: Moderation

 The mailing list was originally unmoderated, then received only occasional moderation that many participants considered inadequate.
 In one incident, what appeared to be sensitive credit-card information was allowed to be posted.
 Subsequent posts challenged many aspects of the list, including the full disclosure of vulnerabilities, and suggested it either go unmoderated or that moderators change the way they approached it.

 Moderation began on June 5, 1995.
 Elias Levy moderated the list from June 14, 1996 until he stepped down on October 15, 2001.
 David Mirza Ahmad, one of the many co-authors of Hack Proofing Your Network, Second Edition, took over from Levy and continued until he stepped down on February 23, 2006.
 David McKinney, a DeepSight threat analyst at Symantec, took over from Ahmad.
 Moderation duties have now been assumed by another DeepSight analyst, Prasanna.

 During his tenure, Ahmad proposed the list adopt more "community involvement" and "a more democratic process for making important decisions on the future of Bugtraq and the Security Focus website".
 Despite receiving feedback according to Alfred Huger, further community involvement did not manifest.

 Delays in Moderation

-Delays in list moderation have occurred several times, sometimes due to technical issues and DDoS attacks.
-Other times, posts to the lists have vanished due to unspecified "mail problems".
+Delays in list moderation occurred several times, sometimes due to technical issues and DDoS attacks.
+Other times, posts to the lists vanished due to unspecified "mail problems".
 In August, 1997, the list went quiet for several days as Aleph One was on vacation and the person entrusted to moderate failed to do so.
 After the list was transitioned to SecurityFocus and Symantec acquired the company, some researchers noticed that their posts to the lists were delayed, as moderation no longer occurred on weekends.
 Despite the delays, vulnerability information from some of those posts were used in Symantec's DeepSight commercial offering which includes a vulnerability database.

 Copyrighted Advisories

-In late 2000, when Levy posted the full content of a Microsoft security advisory to the list, Microsoft complained it that was a copyright violation.
+In late 2000, when Levy posted the full content of a Microsoft security advisory to the list, Microsoft complained that it was a copyright violation.